Relationship

 Common variations

-This scenario often reflects your subconscious desire for direction in your waking life, signifying a need for clarity or reassurance.
+This scenario may reflect a desire for direction in your waking life, indicating a need for advice or support in a particular area.

 Frequently asked questions